Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 - improved insulin sensitivity

-- improved gut health
+- improved digestion and gut health

 - whole body detox